vecna/GL-virtual/Readme.md

 and the masquerade rule:

 	iptables -t nat -A POSTROUTING -s 172.16.254.0/24 -o $YOURDEFAULTGWINTERFACE -j MASQUERADE

+the netmask 172.16.254.0/255.255.255.0 is hardcoded in this release, and the VirtuaBox need this configuration supports.
+You can't change this (this is one of the bad thing in a 0.1-advanced-prototype release)

 Oracle HowTo about setup the Host-only networking is here: http://www.virtualbox.org/manual/ch06.html#network_hostonly